 - Holistic understanding: Managers in developing countries look at performance and the nature of government in a more holistic way that those in the “West”.
 Performance Management tools differ from traditional Business Intelligence through a holistic view of performance.
 In particular, Ministers and senior managers are attuned to macroeconomic effects like commodity prices.

 - Development effects: The impact of improved performance is more significant in developing country.
-Government performance improvements positively affects development results, business confidence, investor Investment, aid effectiveness and remittances.
+Government performance improvements positively affects development results, business confidence, investor Investment, aid effectiveness, remittances and citizen wellbeing.

 - Competitive differentiation Improving government performance has a more significant impact for developing countries in the global economy.
-Governments are more motivated to improve “doing business“, “revenue watch” or “open budget” indexes to create a better business and development environment.
+Governments are more motivated to improve their PEFA assessment scores and rankings in the Corruption Perception, Open Budget or World Happiness indices to create a better business and development environment.

 Transparency is Aligned to Performance